 After a couple of summers working for an asphalt company, Wausau, Wisconsin, teen Charles Rose bought his own sealcoat unit and began repairing driveways independently.
 Now 17, he runs Action Asphalt Maintenance LLC and has covered over 100 driveways and parking lots in the Wausau area.

 Miracle Olatunji, 18

 As a high school senior, Delaware’s Miracle Olatunji couldn’t find internships or enrichment programs for young people like her.
 So she set out to create her own database, OpportuniMe, with the motto “Seize the best opportunities that exist.
 Create opportunities that don’t exist.”
-OpportuniMe is set to launch fall 2018.
+OpportuniMe launched in fall 2018.

 Ian McCue, 18